o3de/o3de.org/content/docs/atom-guide/dev-guide/shaders/azslc/_index.md

 weight: 100
 ---

-**Amazon Shading Language Compiler (AZSLc)** is the front end compiler of the Atom Renderer shader build pipeline.
+**Amazon Shading Language Compiler (AZSLc)** is the front-end compiler of the Atom Renderer shader build pipeline.
 AZSLc is open source, and supports Windows, macOS, and Linux.
 The source code for AZSLc is available on GitHub here: [Amazon Shading Language Compiler](https://github.com/o3de/o3de-azslc).

 ## Shader build pipeline